johnjosephhorton/ra_tasks/literature_organization.md

 	}
 ```

-1. Create a plain text document called ``keys`` that lists each of the
+1. Create a plain text document called ``keys.txt`` that lists each of the
 used keys in alphabetical order, one per line with no extra spaces.

 ```